okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/import-hook/index.md

 <ApiLifecycle access="ea" />

-This page provides reference documentation for User Import Inline Hooks, one type of Inline Hook supported by Okta.
+This page provides reference documentation for user import inline hooks, one type of Inline Hook supported by Okta.
 It provides sample JSON objects that are contained in the outbound request from Okta, and sample JSON objects that you can include in your response.

 ## See also

-For a general introduction to Okta Inline Hooks, see [Inline Hooks](/docs/concepts/inline-hooks/).
+For a general introduction to Okta inline hooks, see [inline hooks](/docs/concepts/inline-hooks/).

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/).

-For steps to enable this Inline Hook, see [Enabling a User Import Inline Hook](#enabling-a-user-import-inline-hook).
+For steps to enable this inline hook, see [Enabling a user import inline hook](#enabling-a-user-import-inline-hook).

 ## About

-The User Import Inline Hook enables you to add custom logic to the process of importing new users into Okta from an app.
+The user import inline hook enables you to add custom logic to the process of importing new users into Okta from an app.

 You can resolve conflicts in user name or other profile attributes, modify values of profile attributes, and control whether the imported user is treated as a match for an existing user or not.